-How to Use Your Printed Material During a Sales Call or Business Meeting
+How to Use Your Printed Material During a Business Meeting

 You have created a powerful leaflet for a specific product or service, or a presentation brochure describing your business range.
 Some of these will be distributed by mail or provided after a request, perhaps even gathered at trade shows and the like.
 Each should be able to accomplish the task that this sets them, in terms of effective content.